qrutyy/bmp-conv/README.md

 add queue-mode example

 ### Testing
-For future performance analysis - shell testing script and plot gen were implemented.
+For future performance analysis - shell script for benchmarking and plot gen were implemented.
 To execute tests - simply run:
 ```
-./tests/test.sh
+./tests/benchmark.sh
 ```
 To use it only as a testing-system (without plot generation) - use `-v|--verify` option.